orsonteodoro/oiledmachine-overlay/SECURITY.md

 (EXPERIMENTAL during build time)

-This is a stronger sandbox because it mitigates against Living of the Land attacks which are currently more than the estimated 70% of the cyberattacks today.
+This is a stronger sandbox because it mitigates against Living off the Land attacks which are currently more than the estimated 70% of the cyberattacks today.

 Primary purpose (on this overlay):